 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: This topic is not covered in the core curriculum.
+Score explanation: This topic is covered within the "Keeping People Healthy Block" in Year 1 and hereits within the "Remoduction Numbrology and Uncloses" block in Year 2.
+The first lecture